 Benefits of sous vide frozen chicken breasts

 I’m totally obsessed with the Sous Vide Method like so many other people, as it guarantees the result, producing restaurant-quality food.
-If you’re looking for more sous vide chicken recipes, try Sous Vide Chicken Drumsticks and Sous Vide Chicken Thighs, from fresh or frozen!
+If you’re looking for more sous vide chicken recipes, try our Sous Vide Shredded Chicken and Sous Vide Fried Chicken, from fresh or frozen!

-Some tips and tricks for cooking frozen chicken sous vide:
+Some tips and tricks for sous vide chicken

 - Prepare the chicken before freezing: After you bring the fresh chicken breasts home, season them with your favorite spices, and arranging them in one single layer in a zip-top bag.
 Vacuum seal using water displacement method and then store them in the freezer.
 This allows you to drop the bag into the sous vide water bath directly without any preparation later!
 (It also helps to avoid the freezer burn.)